3/02/15

 I’d been thinking about it all week and decided it was just too good not to create some sort of dessert with that combination!

 I decided to make sort of a peanut butter banana pudding using Nutter Butter Cookies instead of vanilla wafers.
 And then I put layers of melted peanut butter in there that made two positively divine peanut butter ripples.

 Lord, have mercy!

-Brutus has declared this the best dessert EVER.
+The kids declared this the best dessert EVER.

-Peanut Butter Ripple Nutter Butter Banana Pudding
+Nutter Butter Banana Pudding with Peanut Butter Ripple

-Peanut Butter Ripple Nutter Butter Banana Pudding
+Nutter Butter Banana Pudding with Peanut Butter Ripple

-Yield: 10-12 Servings
+Yield: 12 Servings

-prep time: 15 Mcook time: total time: 15 M
+Prep time: 15 MinInactive time: 24 HourTotal time: 24 H & 15 M

-A banana pudding recipe made with Nutter Butter cookies, bananas, pudding and layers of peanut butter ripples!
+A banana pudding recipe made with Nutter Butter cookies, bananas, vanilla pudding and layers of peanut butter ripples!

 • 1 1-lb. package Nutter Butter Cookies